Menooker/KunQuant/Readme.md

 KunQuant supports Windows (MSVC needs to be installed) and Linux (g++ or clang needs to be installed).
 Please make sure a working C++ compiler with C++11 support is properly installed and configured in your system

+On x86-64 CPUs, AVX2-FMA is used by default in the installed KunQuant core library.
+To run on older CPUs with AVX and without AVX2, you need to build and install KunQuant from source and set environment variable `KUN_NO_AVX2=1` before building.
+See `Build from source and developing tips` below.

 ## Example: Build & Run Alpha101

 This section serves as am example for compiling an existing factor library: Alpha101 and running it.
 Building and running your own factors will be similar.
 If you are only interested in how you can run Alpha101 factors, this section is all you need.